LD Staff Writer

 It’s not just their patrons that travel far and wide to come to the festival!
 They have volunteers come from all over the country to lend their time and talents, including people from Illinois, Wisconsin, Florida, Rhode Island, North Carolina, Texas, and Massachusetts.
 1,253 volunteers work over the weekend, compiling of 7,917 hours in just 4 days!

 LongerDays doesn’t just partner with MIMF to volunteer at the festival, we also provide virtual business services for the festival year-round.
 About 95% of the graphics created for the festival are done by LongerDays (including billboards, programs, sponsorship presentations, and more).
-We answer their phone line, handle all ticket order fulfillment and distribution, and help with many other office tasks that are tough for the festival to handle, since they don’t have a brick-and-mortar office.
+We handle all ticket order fulfillment and distribution, and help with many other office tasks that are tough for the festival to handle, since they don’t have a brick-and-mortar office.

 LongerDays loves organizations that bolster our community, and the Michigan Irish Music Festival fits the bill in many different ways.
 It’s easy to see why they’re one of our favorites!